 Waste Water Billing Process

-The Tax Collector's Office is the collection Agency for the Delinquent Waste Water Accounts.
-Once the accounts are transferred to the Tax Collector's Office for collection, the account must be paid here.
-If for some reason you have paid the amount to the Environmental Protection Division, their office will apply the payment towards the current wastewater bill that is due at the Environmental Protection Division.
-We receive a warrant list of delinquent accounts four times a year.
-Once the bills become three months past due, the Environmental Protection Division sends a warrant list to the Tax Collector's Office.
+The Tax Collector's Office is the collection Agency for the Delinquent Waste Water Accounts for years 2015 and prior.
+Prior to January 1, 2015, waste water was billed quarterly by Manchester Environmental Protection Division (EPD).
+Each quarter any account balance that had been delinquent no less than three months was transferred to the Manchester Tax Office for collection on behalf of EPD.
+The accounts were transferred in the form of a warrent list, of which was approved by the Board of Mayor and Alderman.
 Per RSA 149-I:11 Liens and Collection of Sewer Charges and RSA 38.22 Liens and Collection of Charges.
-The Board of Mayor and Alderman then approve the warrant list.
-Once approved, we send a new delinquent notice to the customer showing all the delinquent wastewater bills including twelve per cent interest, (RSA 76:13) the bills also show your lien amount if your account has gone to lien, including eighteen per cent interest, and cost amounts.
+Once approved, the tax office issued new delinquent notices to customers showing all the delinquent wastewater bills including twelve per cent interest, (RSA 76:13) the bills also show your lien amount if your account has gone to lien, including eighteen per cent interest, and cost amounts.
 These bills are due in Tax Collector's Office.

 If you are looking for information on your account please see the account information page.